Ben435/learning-hotwire/README.md

 ## Stuff to try:

 * Some complex user driven interaction, eg: search with suggestions
+    * Works ok, had to resort to injecting strings into innerHTML.
+May try streams with it, but can't figure out how to trigger.
 * Page transitions with maintained state, eg: search + details and back with search terms maintained
 * Form validation via streams